-The portion of the total project costs that are paid by Federal funds.
+T Federal share The portion of the total project costs that are paid by Federal funds.
 Federal Spending Transparency Data Standards The set of government-wide data definitions established by the OMB and the US Department of the Treasury in compliance with the DATA Act.
 FEIN Federal Employer's Identification Number; a number assigned to reporting entities for tax administration.
 FEMA Federal Emergency Management Agency; an agency within the U.S. Department of Homeland Security responsible for the coordination of governmental responses to disasters.
 FFATA The Federal Funding Accountability and Transparency Act.
 A Federal law that requires certain recipients of Federal monies to report upon the receipt and expenditure of such monies.
-FFR See Federal Financial Report. fiduciary fund The type of fund used to record transactions and balances reflecting one entity's acting in a custodial capacity for another entity; fiduciary funds include trust funds (such as pension trusts, investment trusts and private purpose trusts) and agency funds. final cost objective For Federal grant purposes, a cost objective which has allocated to it both direct and indirect costs and, in the non-Federal entity's accumulation system, is one of the final accumulation points, such as a particular award, internal project, or other direct activity of a non-Federal entity. final report The expression, in any grammatical form, whether used independently or in combination with another term, used to refer to the reporting aspects of closing out a grant. financial institution An enterprise-such as a bank-that receives, lends, exchanges and safeguards money. financial obligation Debt obligations, leases, guarantees, derivatives, hedges, bonds, certificates of participation and other financing instruments.
-Depoending upon context, some sections of policy might address all and any type of financial obligation and others might exclude some or most types of financial obligations. financial plan A plan for projecting and monitoring fiscal activity at a level below the agency budget. fiscal year A 12-month period of time to which the annual budget applies and at the end of which a governmental unit determines its financial position and the results of its operations.
+FFR See Federal Financial Report. fiduciary fund The type of fund used to record transactions and balances reflecting one entity's acting in a custodial capacity for another entity; fiduciary funds include trust funds (such as pension trusts, investment trusts and private purpose trusts) and agency funds. final cost objective For Federal grant purposes, a cost objective, which has allocated to it both direct and indirect costs and, in the non-Federal entity's accumulation system, is one of the final accumulation points, such as a particular award, internal project, or other direct activity of a non-Federal entity. final report The expression, in any grammatical form, whether used independently or in combination with another term, used to refer to the reporting aspects of closing out a grant. financial institution An enterprise-such as a bank-that receives, lends, exchanges and safeguards money. financial obligation Debt obligations, leases, guarantees, derivatives, hedges, bonds, certificates of participation and other financing instruments.
+Depending upon context, some sections of policy might address all and any type of financial obligation and others might exclude some or most types of financial obligations. financial plan A plan for projecting and monitoring fiscal activity at a level below the agency budget.